cms-hh/inference_tools/dhi/scripts/README_postfit_plots.md

 ## Plot options

+The name of the file containing the plot will contain the main key, in the example above `"plotXX_2018"`.

 The keys of the dictionary are the names of the bins to plot distributions for (declared on the combineCards command).
 The entries are bellow:

 - "datacard_original": the datacard.root file with shapes for that bin (what goes along with datacard.txt)